darktable-org/dtdocs/content/overview/workflow/process.md

 ### reconstruct blown highlights

-While a well-exposed image will make post-processing much easier, darktable provides some tools handle blown highlights, in some cases even reconstructing lost colors or structure.
+While a well-exposed image will make post-processing much easier, darktable provides some tools handle blown highlights, in some cases even reconstructing lost colors and structure.

 The [_highlight reconstruction_](../../module-reference/processing-modules/highlight-reconstruction.md) module provides a very basic attempt to manage blown highlights.
-By default, if any color channel is clipped, this module will clip the other channels, making the pixel white -- this prevents darktable from showing unnatural colors in the highlights.
-However it can be altered to attempt to reconstruct the lightness or color using any un-clipped channels.
-While this can re-introduce some detail, beware of the unrealistic colors that can result.
+By default, this provides an inpainting algorithm making use of channels not affected by being blown out thus recovering color and detail in most cases.

 ### adjust angle and perspective